rvounik/frontend2/README.md

 - "babel-core":                   core files of babel used to transpile es2015 to es5
 - "babel-eslint":                 used babel parser for linting
 - "babel-jest":                   used by the transformPreprocessor that converts JSX before running tests
-- "babel-loader":                 related to babel
+- "babel-loader":                 loads js during webpacks process
-- "babel-preset-es2015":,         presets for supported es version (choose one) <-- deprecated
-- "babel-preset-es2017":          presets for supported es version (choose one) <-- deprecated
-- "babel-preset-preact":          presets for preact, not sure if this should be used over ..
-- "babel-preset-react":           .. this one which is old preset for react
+- "babel-preset-env":             allows transpiling es2015+ code to specified browser version (or default, which is es5) *
+- "babel-preset-preact":          allows handling of JSX during transpiling *
 - "classnames":                   used to apply multiple classes to components
 - "clean-webpack-plugin":         cleans out folders before copying new files in during deploy
 - "compression-webpack-plugin":   used to gzip assets and files
 - "copy-webpack-plugin":          used to copy files over during deploy phase
 - "css-loader":                   loads css
 - "cssnano":                      compresses css and removes comments
-- "eslint":                       javascript linter
+- "eslint":                       checks for javascript lint (CLI version)
 - "eslint-plugin-jest":           contains linting support for jest
 - "eslint-plugin-react":          contains linting support for react
 - "extract-text-webpack-plugin":  allows extracting css imports from js components
 - "file-loader":                  used to be able to load files in webpack
-- "if-env":                       used for testing
+- "if-env":                       can be used to switch functionality per environment
 - "jest":                         used to run test from commandline
 - "jest-css-modules":             this solves a lot of issues with css modules not being recognised by jest
 - "postcss":                      framework for loading css extensions in webpack